lukaxdq/lukaxdq/README.md

 # Hello!
 I'm Luka 👋

-I'm a Computer Science student and an aspiring penetration tester.
+I'm a Computer Science student and an penetration tester.

 - 🔹 I love working with **C++, Python**, and **JavaScript**
 - 💻 Passionate about cybersecurity and Active Directory hacking.